-A liberal arts major is not offered in journalism.
+A major in arts and sciences is not offered in journalism.
 Students desiring major work in journalism at this college should plan for a general major with the field of concentration in journalism.
-For specific information regarding this plan, refer to the curriculum in pre-journalism, page 61, and to the description for the general major, page 20.
+For specific information regarding this plan, refer to the curriculum in pre-journalism in the section entitled: Pre-professional and Vocational Curricula, and to the description for the general major in the section entitled: Upper Division Requirements for the Bachelor of Arts Degree in Arts and Sciences.

-A liberal arts minor is offered in journalism.
+A minor in arts and sciences is offered in journalism.
 The minor must include at least 15 units of work in journalism, 9 units of which must be from courses carrying upper division credit.